What Artificial Neural Networks Can Tell Us About Human Language Acquisition: The Learning Environment

 Another point of divergence between human and model learning environments is the source of language data.
 One of the main distributional differences is that all the linguistic input to a pre-literate child is spoken or signed.
 Ideally, the model learner's environment should consist of unstructured audio or video of real-life communication.
 While there have been some first steps toward training LMs on such data \citep{nguyen2020zero,lakhotia2021generative,lavechin2022early}, these models are not yet advanced enough to learn complex syntax.\footnote{For example, current state-of-the-art performance of audio-trained LMs on a modified audio version of BLiMP is only 58\% accuracy---just 8\% points above chance---compared to over 79\% accuracy for RoBERTa models trained on 100M words.}

 As long as text-based training remains the main viable option for training effective LMs, the most ecologically valid text domain is transcribed speech.
 One source of such data is CHILDES, a database of transcribed parent-child discourse \citep{macwhinney2014childes}.
 Indeed, such infant-directed speech is a major source of input to many child learners, and some go so far as to train model learners exclusively on child-directed speech \citep{reali2005uncovering,perfors2011learnability}.
 This is probably overkill: Child-directed speech makes up only a part of the linguistic input to child learners, and in some communities it is vanishingly rare \citep{cristia2019child}.
-An additional barrier at the present moment is the volume of CHILDES, whose American English portion contains only about 5M words \citep{huebner2021babyberta}, equivalent to the amount of linguistic input to a 1- or 2-year-old.
+Additionally, the volume of data in CHILDES is on the low end of what can be used to train developmentally plausible models if used as the exclusive data source.
+All American and British English sources, including both child-directed speech and child utterances, comprise about 20 million words,\footnote{We thank Brian MacWhinney (p.c.) for providing this figure.} equivalent to the amount of linguistic input to an average 4- or 5-year-old.
+Therefore, depending on the intended application for a given model learner, the most developmentally plausible training dataset may include CHILDES in conjunction with other data sources.

 Another large-scale source of transcribed speech is COCA \citep{davies2009385}, which includes 83M words of transcribed speech from unscripted radio and TV programs.
 One step down in terms of ecological validity is OpenSubtitles \citep{lison2016opensubtitles2016}, which contains over 2B words of English subtitles from scripted and unscripted television and radio, as well as over 100M words of subtitles in numerous other languages.
 While these datasets are ultimately not what is needed to obtain the most generalizable proofs of concept, they can give more compelling evidence than training datasets currently used to train popular language models such as Wikipedia, news, and web data.